omarkhairy21/AdvancedNodeComplete/README.md

-# AdvancedNodeComplete
+# AdvancedNodeStarter
-*Completed* code for a course on Udemy.
+Starting project for a course on Advanced Node @ Udemy

-If you are *just starting* the course then you probably want this repo instead: https://github.com/StephenGrider/AdvancedNodeStarter